Historical Places to in See Istanbul

 The mosque was first built in 1458.
-However, the construction of the old mosque ordered by Sultan Mehmet the Conqueror, 1766, as a result of the earthquake has become too bad to be used.
+However, the construction of the old mosque ordered by Fatih Sultan Mehmet, 1766, as a result of the earthquake has become too bad to be used.
 The reconstruction process of the mosque started in 1798 and was completed in 1800.

 Miniaturk or Mini-Turkey Park, where the model of the various works exhibited in Turkey, 60,000 square meters established the largest area in the world is a miniature park.
 Miniaturk is located on the Golden Horn coast.

 Thanks to its rich content, it has been on the list of historical monuments to visit in Istanbul since its opening.